1.800.239.99.34

 Other facilities perform inspection with a borescope after manual cleaning, prior to disinfection or sterilization.
 However, at this point the scopes are highly contaminated and completely wet internally.
 A complete drying procedure would need to be initiated after cleaning in order to properly inspect them using a borescope to get the best image from inside the lumen.

 In using a MICRON USB Videoscope, observing things like moisture inside the channel, would highlight deficiencies in the drying process, retained lint/fibers would indicate that staff members are not using low or lint-free clothes, and visually observing gouges or scraping from tools would confirm heavily damaged Internal channels in need of repair/service, or new tools.
-As our Micron Videoscope is a USB color CMOS camera, you view the live inspection on a computer or laptop and are easily able to capture images and video to document each endoscope for your records.

 All of these sources recommend using a borescope to inspect reusable medical devices after the cleaning process.
 Without this it is impossible to confirm that the lumens are clean.
 Using a device like the Micron USB Videoscope is the best way to inspect lumens, catheters, or even needles, to prevent infection in future patients.